Manak-org/Manak/README.md

 ```

 This usage will only measure the code inside the measure block.
 There can be
 more that one measure blocks.
+For more time related options check out the
+complete guide.

 To add already existing function to benchmarking -